-I am currently a Lecturer, ESRC Future Research Leader and Hallsworth Research Fellow at the University of Manchester’s Global Development Institute.
+I am currently a Senior Lecturer and ESRC Future Research Leader at the University of Manchester’s Global Development Institute.
 I focus on global development and economic geography with a particular focus on the political economy of the pharmaceutical industry in India and sub-Saharan Africa.

 I received my BA in economics and geography (1st class honours) from Trinity College Dublin in 2007.
 I subsequently completed an MA (2011) and PhD (2013) in geography at the Graduate School of Geography, Clark University, USA.
 In September 2013, I joined the University of Manchester’s Institute for Development Policy and Management (now called Global Development Institute) as a Lecturer in Globalisation, Trade and Industry.
 In September 2015, I commenced a Hallsworth Research Fellowship in political economy from the Faculty of Humanities, University of Manchester.
 In September 2016, in conjunction with the Hallsworth Fellowship, I took up a position as Lecturer in Globalisation and Political Economy, and commenced an Economic and Social Research Council Future Research Leader award (2016-2019).